`The peculiar risk lay in the possibility of

 lay like a band of burnished steel.
 I have already spoken of the

-great palaces dotted about among the variegated greenery, some in
+great palaces dotted about among the variegated greenery, some

 ruins and some still occupied.
 Here and there rose a white or